 The story behind Bond's Vesper Martini

 A Vesper Martini comprises three shots London dry gin, one shot vodka and half a shot dry French wine aperitif.
-It is James Bond's drink of choice and thanks to the movies is ordered with the specification for it to be "shaken not stirred".
+It's James Bond's drink of choice and, thanks to the movie franchise, is famously ordered with the specification for it to be "shaken not stirred".
 But, how did Bond come to drink Vespers?